natural/zukai/README.md

 ###### `object.indexSearch(query, [callback])`

 Makes an index search request, using the index and parameters in the `query` hash.
 The callback is run with `(err, keys)` when complete.
-Returns a promise.q
+Returns a promise.

   * `query`, required hash, supply `qtype` and other query parameters
   * `callback`, optional function, called when complete